 Both the morning and evening meals can consist of fresh fruit accompanied by sprouted bread, or else a mix of dried fruits embedded within the sprouted and sundried bread such as figs, raisins, dried apples, apricots and cherries.

-Even grated raw pumpkin sun-baked into a sprouted grain and seed bread is deliciously satisfying, especially if a long day of physical or metal labour lies ahead.
+Even grated raw pumpkin sun-baked into a sprouted grain and seed bread is deliciously satisfying, especially if a long day of physical or mental labour lies ahead.

 Fruit breads transport well and hold up well as prepared meals to take on picnics or lunch on the go.